John Melton Black

 John Melton Black (1830–1919) was a pioneer of Townsville, Queensland, Australia.
 Black ordered the expedition of Cleveland Bay to find a suitable site for a port and then established the Port of Townsville and the associated town of Townsville.
 He served for two terms as Mayor of Townsville.

 Early life

-Black was born in Edinburgh, Scotland in 1830, the son of a physician.
-Black become a merchant and moved to London.
+Black was born in Edinburgh, Scotland, in 1830, the son of a physician.
+Black became a merchant and moved to London.
 It was there that he heard of the Australian goldfields.

 Victoria

 Black immigrated to Melbourne where he made his fortune, not by mining gold but by establishing a business as a carrier.
 In 1855 he established the first Theatre Royal in Melbourne on the north side of Bourke Street, able to hold more than 3000 people.
 The opening production was The School for Scandal.

 He also upgraded Astley's Amphitheatre, which re-opened on 16 April 1857 as Princess's Theatre and Opera House, and was its first manager.

 Although described as a "magnificent theatre", the £60,000 cost of the Theatre Royal's construction ultimately bankrupted Black.